cupy/cupy/docs/source/tutorial/basic.rst

 The returned ``train`` and ``test`` can be seen as lists of image-label pairs (strictly speaking, they are instances of :class:`~datasets.TupleDataset`).

 We also have to define how to iterate over these datasets.
-We want to shuffle the training dataset for every *epoch*, i.e. at the end of every sweep over the dataset.
+We want to shuffle the training dataset for every *epoch*, i.e. at the beginning of every sweep over the dataset.
 In this case, we can use :class:`iterators.ShuffledIterator`.

 .. doctest::